adulau/mastodon-markdown-archive/README.md

 ```
 Usage of mastodon-markdown-archive:
   -dist string
-        Path to directory where files will be written, defaults ./posts
+        Path to directory where files will be written (default "./posts")
   -exclude-reblogs
         Whether or not to exclude reblogs
   -exclude-replies